Jordan Thomas (American football): Houston Texans

 Thomas was selected by the Houston Texans in the sixth round, 211th overall, of the 2018 NFL draft.
 In the Texans' season opener against the New England Patriots, he made his NFL debut.
 In the 27–20 loss, he had a single reception for 27 yards.

-On October 25, 2018, in a Thursday Night Football game against the Miami Dolphins, Thomas had four catches for 29 yards, and his first two career touchdowns in a 42–23 win.
+On October 25, 2018, in a Thursday Night Football game against the Miami Dolphins, Thomas had four catches for 29 yards and his first two touchdowns in the 42–23 victory.
 He played in 16 games with 10 starts, recording 20 receptions for 215 yards and four touchdowns.

 On September 2, 2019, Thomas was placed on injured reserve.
-He was designated for return from injured reserve on November 11, 2019, and began practicing with the team again.
-He was activated on November 21.
+He was designated for return from injured reserve on November 11 and began practicing with the team again.
+Thomas was activated 10 days later.

 On September 5, 2020, Thomas was waived by the Texans.

 Arizona Cardinals

 On September 8, 2020, Thomas was signed to the practice squad of the Arizona Cardinals.
-He was elevated to the active roster on September 19 for the team's week 2 game against the Washington Football Team, and reverted to the practice squad after the game.
-He was promoted to the active roster on September 22.
-He was waived on November 7, 2020.
+He was elevated to the active roster on September 19 for the team's Week 2 matchup against the Washington Football Team, and reverted to the practice squad after the game.
+Thomas was promoted to the active roster on September 22.
+He was waived on November 7.

 New England Patriots

 On November 10, 2020, Thomas was claimed off waivers by the Patriots.
-He was placed on the reserve/COVID-19 list by the team on December 26, 2020, and activated and subsequently waived from the team on December 30, 2020.
+He was placed on the reserve/COVID-19 list by the team on December 26, and activated and subsequently waived from the team four days later.

 Indianapolis Colts

 On January 5, 2021, Thomas signed a reserve/future contract with the Indianapolis Colts.
-He was waived/injured on August 31, 2021, and placed on injured reserve.
-He was released on September 6, 2021.
+He was waived/injured on August 31, and placed on injured reserve.
+Thomas was released six days later.

 Detroit Lions

 On January 18, 2022, Thomas signed a reserve/future contract with the Detroit Lions.
-He was released on March 23, 2022.
+He was released on March 23.